 The department of image collections has more than 150 titles in microform, including the Marburger Index and the Witt and Conway Libraries of the Courtauld Institute of Art.
 The collection encompasses historical surveys, architecture, painting, sculpture, decorative arts, illustration, design, and photography.
-The microforms are fully cataloged and searchable in Mercury.
+The microforms are fully cataloged and searchable in the online catalog.

 The Knoedler Library’s Auction Catalogues on Microfiche

 Composed of more than 20,000 sales catalogs, the majority from the late 19th and 20th centuries, this microfiche set provides a valuable source of information on provenance and pricing, particularly because many of the sales catalogs were annotated by Knoedler staff.
 Newspaper accounts frequently accompany the catalogs.

 This microfiche collection is based on the famous art historical reference work by Frits Lugt, Répertoire des catalogues de ventes publiques intéressant l'art ou la curiosité.
 More than 28,000 sales catalogs are organized chronologically.
 A print guide is available as well as a subscription index, Lugt’s Répertoire Online, which is accessible on-site within the library.

 Nineteenth Century Books on Art and Architecture

 Nineteenth Century Books on Art and Architecture reissues more than 2,000 titles on microfiche.
 Microfilmed from the collection of the Victoria & Albert Museum National Art Library, this collection documents the artistic movements that defined the century.
 Reference works, historical surveys, instruction books, trade catalogs, artist monographs, and works of criticism are reproduced.
 Richly illustrated books cover the fields of architecture, painting, illustration, design, and photography.
 Individual titles have not received full cataloging; however, a subscription database indexing each title is available on-site from the database list.